-Gary Morris has significant experience in public sector audit, and is taking over managing the audit from Chris Hewitt.
+Engagement Manager - Cheng Sha Cheng Sha has over seven years of audit experience in public sector audit, including over five years in police authority audit.
+Cheng is taking over managing the audit from Gary Morris.

 Our response to significant risks